rikbrowning/rikbrowning.github.io/resume/index.md

 Off the back of working of this UI work I was chosen to lead a new project in HP Software which would be responsible for consolidating and implementing UI Design patterns to be used across multiple teams.
 We use **LESS** for styling and have created an **Angular** module distributed via a **Bower** package, filled with directives and other modules that teams can consume.
 This project is a fantastic experience, I get to collaborate with a range of developers and build a community around this project bringing many teams together and giving them a space to communicate.

 As well as working on this project I have also been asked to lead another UI team that is too create a UI on top of a new cloud API that is being created in our office.
-This is great as I am able to dog food the work from my other project and push feedback straight into it.
+This gives me the opportunity to dog food the work from my other project and push feedback straight into it.
 This UI is written in **Tyescript**, **Angular** and **LESS** using **Grunt** to build it.

 ### Technical Skills ###